Charl-AI/MNIST-in-every-framework/README.md

 ## Executive Summary

-This project aims so solve Kaggle 'getting started' competitions with a variety of different deep learning frameworks and libraries.
+This project aims to solve Kaggle 'getting started' competitions with a variety of different deep learning frameworks and libraries.
 The main focus is to implement relatively standard deep learning models in each framework to get a better understanding of their respective strengths and weaknesses.
 Each framework is a 'mini-project', with its own directory containing the code for all of the competitions.
 The table below shows the competitions included, as well as the models and frameworks used.

 |                   | Digit Classifier (ResNet18 ~98% accuracy) | Sales Forecasting (LSTM ~?% RMSLE) | Art Generation (StyleGAN3 ~?
 FID) | Titanic Survival (Bootstrapped ensemble MLP ~?% Accuracy)| Tweet NLP (BERT ~80% F1) |
 |-------------------|-----------------------------|--------------------------|-----------------------------|--------------------------|--------------------------|